umamimolecule/azure-functions-http-middleware/README.md

 This package comes with the following built-in middleware:

 **BodyModelValidationMiddleware**
 Validates the body model for the request.
 If successful, the body will be available in `HttpContext.Items["Body"]`.
+Allows for a custom response to be returned if validation is unsuccessful.

+**QueryModelValidationMiddleware**
+Validates the query model for the request.
+If successful, the query object will be available in `HttpContext.Items["Query"]`.
+Allows for a custom response to be returned if validation is unsuccessful.

 **CorrelationIdMiddleware**
 Extracts a correlation ID from the request headers and sets the value to `HttpContext.TraceIdentifier`.
 You can specify a collection of correlation ID header names and the first matching header will be used.
 If no matching headers are found, a unique GUID will be used.